Examining Sol in 2024

 Rune Rasmussen talks of a 19 year cycle which he associates each year with a rune in the Swedish rune poem.
 What I am doing each year is looking at the rune poems, plus historical data, to see if I can predict trends for the year.
 Think of it as a Heathen Farmer’s Almanac or something.

-Now for the confusing part… I found the rune poems in their various versions for this year to be difficult to read and to not match up with each other.
+Now for the fun part, adding in the rune poems.
 We will start with the Swedish rune poem, as that is what Rune uses in his book:

 Swedish